aptosis/aptosis-coin-list/README.md

-# Aptos Coin List
+# Aptosis Coin List

-The Moving Company's list of coins on Aptos.
+A list of devnet coins on Aptos, powered by Aptosis.
 Currently only supports devnet.

 ## License